kusoroadeolu/EventDrop/ARCHITECTURE.md

 6. **Batch quota validation** - Fixes race condition without maintaining separate Redis counters

 ## What's missing
-- Not yet written unit tests(will do this tomorrow)
 - Not yet deployed on Azure(will do this next tomorrow)

 ## Future Optimizations(UX Based)